 Writing Components

-was built from the ground up with TypeScript in mind.
+All our guides are written in TypeScript, as ModularComponent was built from the ground up with TypeScript in mind.

-However, it is perfectly possible to take advantage of ModularComponent
+However, it is perfectly possible to take advantage of ModularComponent with standard JavaScript.

 Configuring the component

-import { ModularComponent } from './modular-component'
+import { ModularComponent } from '@modular-component/core'

 export const MyComponent = ModularComponent()